On the rate of convergence in the martingale central limit theorem: Introduction

-where $\Phi(t) = (2\pi)^{-1/2} \int_{-\infty}^t e^{-x^2} \ \d x$.
+where $\Phi(t) = (2\uppi)^{-1/2} \int_{-\infty}^t \mathrm{e}^{-x^2/2} \,\d x$.

 We are interested in bounds on the speed of convergence in this central limit theorem.
 Several results have been obtained under a variety of additional assumptions.
-One natural way to strengthen the convergence in probability (\ref{convprob}) is to change it for a convergence in $L^p$ for some $p \in [1,+\infty]$.
-Quantitative estimates in terms of $\|V^2 - 1 \|_p$ seem indeed particularly convenient when one wants to apply the result to practical situations.
-Let us write
+One natural way to strengthen the convergence in probability (\ref{convprob}) is to change it for a convergence in $L^p$ for some $p \in[1,+\infty]$.
+Indeed, quantitative estimates in terms of $\|V^2 - 1 \|_p$ seem particularly convenient when the aim is to apply the result to practical situations.
+We write

 and